bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 <!-- [](./images/media/image66.png){width="5.0in" height="3.053418635170604in"} -->

-Another thing to know is that the plus operator in JavaScript does double duty.
+<p>Another thing to know is that the plus operator in JavaScript does
+double duty.
 It will add numbers together, so we can make another variable, var newNum 2, and assign it a value of six.
 Then I could do newNum plus newnum2 and it&apos;ll give me 16.
 So it&apos;ll add numbers